Board Bulletins

 Another significant change coming in summer of 2026 is improving Central Valley High School’s student parking lot entrance/exit.
 Numerous parents and citizens raised concerns about students not having a protected left turn onto Sullivan.
 Students would often make potentially dangerous left turns, some accidents occurred, and pedestrians crossing at the intersection were also at risk.
 Therefore, in partnership with the City of Spokane Valley, the entrance/exit will be changing.
 We are adding a third lane which will be dedicated to turning left onto Sullivan.
 The city is also looking to add a dedicated flashing crosswalk between 8th and 16th Avenue.
 Currently, the only safe crossings are at 8th and 16threspectively, which led to students attempting to dodge vehicles if crossing Sullivan between these streets.
 This dedicated Sullivan crossing will make students much safer.
 We also asked the district to see if the city can reprogram the light at the entrance/exit of Central Valley High School to increase safety this year while awaiting the completion of construction.

-Along with these safety measures, the board approved contracts to continue partnering with both the Spokane County Sheriff’s Department and the Liberty Lake Police Department for resource officers/deputies in our schools.
+Along with these safety measures, the Board approved contracts to continue partnering with both the Spokane County Sheriff’s Department and the Liberty Lake Police Department for resource officers/deputies in our schools.
 Additionally, the district employs campus resource officers to help keep our students safe.
 The goal of these officers is prevention, while building and fostering quality relationships that empower and help our students.

 Safety considerations permeate the work that the School Board does for our students and staff—everything from academics to sports.
 We will continue our efforts in this imperative work.